 Gathering assets can be more difficult than you might think.
 Oftentimes, wills are out of date and may refer to assets that no longer exist.
 An estate may also include assets that are not contemplated by the will.
 In some cases, the decedent has assets that are not obvious to the executor and may require detective work to locate.
 Our skilled lawyers have experience finding and gathering assets together for clients.
 It can save you time and money to have an experienced attorney handle these duties.

 Valuing assets is never easy, and it’s important to get it right.
 Even a minor overvaluation or undervaluation of assets can cause problems for the beneficiaries and executors.
 Some assets may require professional valuation: for example, collectibles, real estate, and unique items.
-These valuations can have significant effects on the value of the estate, the taxes it’s subject to, and how much beneficiaries receive.
-Our lawyers can arrange thorough, professional valuation that can help you get through the process quickly.
+These evaluations can have significant effects on the value of the estate, the taxes it’s subject to, and how much beneficiaries receive.
+Our lawyers can arrange a thorough, professional valuation that can help you get through the process quickly.